-As with musicians, both types of individuals can be high performing and are useful members of a team.
+As with musicians, both types of individuals can be high-performing and are useful (and even necessary) members of a team.

 Take a Flexible Coaching Approach

 Being genuine and predictable are essential leadership qualities.
 Micromanaging one day and taking a completely hands-off approach the next will cause confusion, stress, and reduced productivity.
-Therefore, I don’t recommend vacillating between different supervisory styles.
+These are just some reasons why I don’t recommend vacillating between different supervisory styles.

 When a person can work in the manner and environment that suits them, they are free to live up to their potential.